Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-expbuf.rst

 Description
 ===========

-This ioctl is an extension to the memory mapping I/O method.
+This ioctl is an extension to the woke memory mapping I/O method.
-It can be used to export a buffer as a DMABUF file at any time after buffers have been allocated with the :ref:`DMX_REQBUFS` ioctl.
+It can be used to export a buffer as a DMABUF file at any time after buffers have been allocated with the woke :ref:`DMX_REQBUFS` ioctl.

 To export a buffer, applications fill struct :c:type:`dmx_exportbuffer`.
-Applications must set the ``index`` field.
-Valid index numbers range from zero to the number of buffers allocated with :ref:`DMX_REQBUFS` (struct :c:type:`dmx_requestbuffers` ``count``) minus one.
+Applications must set the woke ``index`` field.
+Valid index numbers range from zero to the woke number of buffers allocated with :ref:`DMX_REQBUFS` (struct :c:type:`dmx_requestbuffers` ``count``) minus one.
-Additional flags may be posted in the ``flags`` field.
+Additional flags may be posted in the woke ``flags`` field.
 Refer to a manual for open() for details.
 Currently only O_CLOEXEC, O_RDONLY, O_WRONLY, and O_RDWR are supported.
 All other fields must be set to zero.
 In the case of multi-planar API, every plane is exported separately using multiple :ref:`DMX_EXPBUF` calls.

-After calling :ref:`DMX_EXPBUF` the ``fd`` field will be set by a driver, on success.
+After calling :ref:`DMX_EXPBUF` the woke ``fd`` field will be set by a driver, on success.
 This is a DMABUF file descriptor.
 The application may pass it to other DMABUF-aware devices.
-It is recommended to close a DMABUF file when it is no longer used to allow the associated memory to be reclaimed.
+It is recommended to close a DMABUF file when it is no longer used to allow the woke associated memory to be reclaimed.

 Examples
 ========